aashishgoyal0110/aashishgoyal0110.github.io/_pages/about.md

 </p>

 <p style="text-align:justify; font-size=22px;">
 I developed a code to solve the non-linear Navier-Stokes equation in a domain with rigid structures.
-The rigid bodies can be any shape defined by the user, and the code solves the flow around that rigid structure.
+The rigid bodies can be of any shape defined by the user, and the code solves the flow around that rigid structure.
 The code is written in C++ using an object-oriented framework that enables users to add more functionality conveniently.
-It will soon be open-sourced for anyone to use.
+It will soon be a part of open-source software.
 The code has been rigorously tested and written using good coding practices.
 I used HPC platforms to answer increasingly tough problems in order to demonstrate the code's speed, scalability, and accuracy.
 Here are a few examples of flow configurations that I solved using my code.
 </p>

 <p style="text-align:justify; font-size=22px;">